Mt. Willard Rock Climbing

 For Main Slab continue another 4-5 minutes to a boulder-gully with vegetation.
 (A wider, flat area with much poison ivy is on the right [south] side of the tracks here.)
 Up this "gully" 50-75 feet (any further and you may have the wrong 'gully'.) to the "toe" of the main slab.
 Standard and Hugos start here.
 Go right along the slab for "Time Space" and "Across the Universe".

 For the "Star Trek / A Night Climb" slab continue along the RR Tracks about 150 ties beyond the gully and look for a 2nd cairn.
-Follow cairns up.
-At the base of the slab, go up the left side of the slab for the start of Star Trek.
-For "A Night Climb", and its Pitch-1 clean-slab variations, go up and right, following a zig-zagging path to the base.
-Avoid going too far right, if you find yourself below a really mossy slab you are too far right, the correct approach path just barely touches the far left bottom of this slab.
+Follow cairns up on a zig-zagging crude path. [ 2020 Update there now is a large tree blown down.
+This does not block the crude path but does force you to the right, which is where you want to go. ] At the base of the slab, go up the left side of the slab for the start of Star Trek.
+For "A Night Climb", and its Pitch-1 clean-slab variations, go right, crossing 15 ft of a newly-exposed slab (smaller tree blown over), then up following a zig-zagging path to the base.
+Avoid going too far right, if you find yourself below a really mossy slab you are too far right, the correct approach path climbs up a steep slope in the woods, just right of the left edge of this slab.

 The Non-Recommended Approach - For years the classic approach was to drive west on NH Rt.
 302 and park across the street from Elephant's Head, then walk back south east along the tracks over two trestles to where the gully leading to "Standard" nearly reaches the tracks, about 20-25min.
 (This approach, at least in the summer and fall when the sightseeing train runs, is, technically, trespassing.)